 Contact us to place a job advertisement on this page

-The University of Reading is building on its highly successful research in cell-based therapy through the appointment of a new post at Lecturer or Associate Professor level in Stem Cell Biology and Regenerative Medicine.
-In particular, we welcome applicants whose research complements our current research related to Cellular and Molecular Neuroscience or Cardiovascular Biology.
-Scientists working on cell-based therapy or in related fields such as fundamental stem cell biology with implications for neural/cardiac regeneration and clinical translation are particularly welcome.
-Applicants should demonstrate internationally competitive research expertise (with an acknowledged international reputation for an Associate Professor appointment), and an appropriate track record of innovation in the field of stem cell biology and regenerative medicine.
+The University of Reading is building on its highly successful research reputation through the appointment of a new post as Lecturer in Pharmacology.
+In particular, we welcome applicants whose research complements our current research related to Cellular and Molecular Neuroscience, Cardiovascular Biology and/or Regenerative Medicine.
+Scientists working on in vivo models of disease or in related fields with implications for neural/cardiac function and therapeutics are particularly welcome.
+Applicants should demonstrate internationally competitive research expertise, and an appropriate track record of innovation in the field of pharmacology or a closely related discipline.
 The post holder will be based in the School of Pharmacy.